joshr90/ShinyWhale/README.md

 z_{i,2} = \varphi
 $$

+where $\varphi$ is the probability that an individual who has not already entered the population, enters.
 While the subsequent states are dependent on that state of the previous time period, thus the state model is denoted as:

 $$z_{i,t}|z_{i,t-1} = categorical(\Omega_{z~i,t},1...s,i,t)$$